syncfusion-content/javascript-docs/js/SplitButton/Concepts-and-Features/Easy-customization.md

 Execute the above code to render the following output.

-{% include image.html url="/js/SplitButton/Concepts-and-Features/Easy-customization_images/Easy-customization_img2.png" Caption="Split button with different sizes"%}
+{% include image.html url="/js/SplitButton/Concepts-and-Features/Easy-customization_images/Easy-customization_img2.png" Caption="Figure 4: Split button with different sizes"%}

 ## Content Type

 The content of the **Split Button** is mainly rendered as text and images.
 Instead of using complex **CSS** classes to render **Split Button** with different content types, you can use some predefined content type options listed in the following table.
 Using this content types you can easily add different types of content for **Split Button**.
 Split Button supports the following content types.

-_List of content types_
+_Table_ _2__: List of content types_

 <table>
 <tr>